ParadropLabs/Paradrop/docs/manual/index.rst

 --------------------------
 With a ParaDrop account, users can manage the resources of ParaDrop through a web frontend.

 1. Signup at https://www.paradrop.org/signup.
-You will receive a confirmation email from paradrop.org after I finish the signup.
+You will receive a confirmation email from paradrop.org after you finish the signup.
 2. Confirm your registration in the email.

 Activate a ParaDrop router